ThisIsRahmat/Resend_BillingFailure/README.md

 ### 1. Create the Email Template

-Create a BillingFailure component to send billing failure emails to customers in `components/email/BillingFailure.tsx`:
+Create a BillingFailure component specifically for billing failure emails in  `components/email/BillingFailure.tsx`:

 ```
 import {